chastitywhiterose/Minimal-Markdown-for-Authors/README.md

 But Markdown is not limited to defining your chapter headings.
 It can do a lot more!

-For example, images can be displayed.
+Images can be displayed.
 For example, the following line links to an image of a horse on my blog.

 `![square-horse.png](https://chastitywhiterose.com/wp-content/uploads/2020/11/square-horse.png)`